top of page

 Gerd Katter was a trans man born in Berlin, Germany in 1910.
 As a teenager, Katter was a patient at Magnus Hirschfeld’s famed Institute for Sexual Science, and even received a “transvestite certificate” that allowed him to live openly as his true self without reprisal from the police.
 Katter’s story showcases his bravery while also teaching us about life in early twentieth century Berlin.

+This page tells the story of one individual.
 Read this introductory essay for an overview of the history of the Nazis' persecution of LGBTQ+ people.

 Gerd Katter was born in Berlin.
 He was assigned female at birth and given the name Eva.
 But Katter lived as male from early in life and went by his chosen name of Gerd (also sometimes spelled as “Gert”).
+(Note: Gerd's dead name is only provided here to help other researchers find him in the archives.)

 At sixteen years old, Gerd first visited the Institute for Sexual Science founded by Dr. Magnus Hirschfeld in Berlin, together with his mother.
 Clearly aware of the Institute’s reputation for assisting people whose sex or gender identity did not align with that assigned to them at birth, Gerd had approached Dr. Ludwig Levy-Lenz at the Institute with a request to surgically remove his breasts.
 At a cost of 500 Reichsmark, the operation proved too expensive at the time, and he had to wait another two or three years before undergoing a full mastectomy.